-7. Select a radio button for a security option.
+Select a security option.

 The WPA2 options use the newest standard for the strongest security, but some older computers and wireless devices cannot use it.
 NETGEAR recommends that you select the WPA-PSK [TKIP] + WPA2-PSK [AES] radio button.
 This setting protects your WiFi network and lets computers and wireless devices can connect to the WiFi network by using either WPA2 or WPA security.